 Glenn currently lectures in surveying and spatial science at the University of Southern Queensland.
 He is a Registered Cadastral Surveyor with experience in urban and rural practice.

 B.Surv (Otago), Reg Surv (Cad, Cons)

-Karen is a Director and part-owner of the surveying consultancy firms MPA Surveying and Hoffmann Surveyors, which sees her managing operations in both the Gladstone and Rockhampton regions.
+Karen is a Director and part-owner of the surveying consultancy firm Masters Surveying, which sees her managing operations in both the Gladstone and Rockhampton regions.
 She is hands-on in her role managing clients and staff from small scale to large construction projects, engineering projects for the private and public sector, and provides specialised cadastral expertise on numerous projects all over Queensland.
 She holds a degree in Bachelor of Surveying from Otago University and has over 20 years’ experience in the surveying industry in New Zealand, NSW, and Queensland.

 Michael Arnold – Complaints Convenor

 Mike holds a Bachelor of Applied Science (Surveying) degree and has a Post Graduate Diploma in Urban and Regional Town Planning and is a registered consulting cadastral surveyor.
 He is a director and member of the Regional Management Group of the Spatial Industries Business Association, a member of the Surveying and Spatial Sciences Institute and a member of the Urban Development Institute of Australia.
 Mike works on the Gold Coast in his own business Arnold Development Consultants and has over 25 years experience in the surveying/spatial sciences industry.